 Price & Volume

-The y-axis on a stock chart represents price and volume.
+Again, the y-axis on a stock chart represents price and volume.
 Price is typically shown as a line graph, a bar graph, or with candlesticks.
 Some charting software allows histogram and area graphing as well.
-On nearly all stock charts, volume traded is represented as a histogram (a bar graph) below the price graph.
+On nearly all stock charts, volume is represented as a bar graph below the price graph.

-Let’s look at some examples of different chart styles.
+Let’s look at some examples.
 I’ll explain my preferred style later in this post.
-I’ll also give you some links to sites you might consider using if you don’t have StocksToTrade yet.
+I’ll also give you some links to StocksToTrade.

-Here’s an example of a stock recently in play.
-Outlook Therapeutics Inc (NASDAQ: OTLK) had a nice spike on May 17.
+Here’s an example of a stock chart.
+Outlook Therapeutics Inc (NASDAQ: OTLK) had a nice spike on May 17, 2019.
 Check it out…

-When you look at a stock chart, the x-axis (left to right) represents time.
-The period depends on what you want to see.
+Again, the x-axis (left to right) represents time.
+The time period depends on your setting.
 For example, you can look at an intraday chart from the moment the market opens until it closes.
-Or, you can change the period and look at a 1-year chart to see longer-term trends in the stock’s price and volume.
+Or you look at a one-year chart to see longer-term trends in price and volume.

-All charting software or apps allow you to choose from several time periods: several hours, single day, multiday, weeks, months, or years.
+All charting software and apps allow you to choose from several time periods.
+Use hours, a single day, multiple days, weeks, months, or years.

-Other common chart types include line graph and Heikin-Ashi candles.
+Common chart types include line graphs and Heikin-Ashi candles.
 My favorite — and the style I use — is the candlestick chart.

 The chart style you use depends on how you trade and what you want to see.
 The information in each chart is based on the same data.
 But the output gives slightly different clues about possible future price action.

 Each chart style has advantages and disadvantages.
 For example, the Heikin-Ashi candle gives a clear picture of reversals and trends.
-This is because it uses a 2-period averaging formula.
+That’s because it uses a two-period averaging formula.
 But the averaging formula obscures certain price action — which can be a disadvantage.

 I use the standard candlestick chart when I trade, and it’s what I recommend for students.
 First, learn your strategy and how to identify patterns.
 Then you can start playing with other chart styles.